A structural bound for cluster robustness of randomized small-block Lanczos: Cluster robustness of RSBL

 In this simple situation, $\chim$ can be bounded using existing results from random matrix theory; see~\cite{Rudelson2010}, for example.
-However, estimating $\chic$, or equivalently $\norm{(B_{1}-B_{2})^{-1}}$, is highly non-trivial since both $B_{1}$ and $B_{2}$ are \emph{nonsymmetric}.
+However, estimating $\chic$, or equivalently $\norm{(B_{1}-B_{2})^{-1}}$, is highly non-trivial since both $B_{1}$ and $B_{2}$ are \emph{nonsymmetric}, although its empirical behavior is good in \cref{fig:EPchi}.
 In the following, we demonstrate that estimating $\norm{(B_{1}-B_{2})^{-1}}$ constitutes an intrinsic difficulty of RSBL.
 We first establish an equivalence between $\norm{(B_{1}-B_{2})^{-1}}$ and the smallest singular value of the block Vandermonde matrix $\van = $. \begin{lemma} Suppose that $B_{1}-B_{2}$ is nonsingular, then

 \end{lemma}

 \begin{proof} Let $X=-B_{1}$ and $Y=(B_{2}-B_{1})^{-1}$.
 The block LU factorization yields

 We just need to bound the block upper triangular matrix in \cref{eq:appLU}.
 On the one hand,